Sign up to our Newsletter

 Regardless of the particular constitutional laws or questions you want to learn more about, NYU guarantees students will find enthusiastic faculty and robust experiences to facilitate their pursuit of knowledge and inquiry.

-Previous NYU students had a median LSAT score of 172 and GPA of 3.88.
-This law school has an acceptance rate of 15.7%.
+The 2024 first-year NYU class had a median LSAT score of 172 and a median GPA of 3.91.
+The acceptance rate is 16.67%.

-6. Stanford University
+6. Stanford Law School

 To ensure students receive a unique legal education, Stanford has several academic programs and centers, policy lab practicums, student journals, and multiple student-run organizations.

-7. University of Virginia
+7. University of Virginia School of Law

-8. University of California – Berkeley
+8. University of California, Berkeley School of Law

 UC Berkeley is at the forefront of high-quality legal education.
 This school offers a robust constitutional law program that examines the law, institutions, governments, norms, and decision-making processes that regulate the relationship between the government and its citizens.